Many Readers will be familiar with the major part played by the Flood family during the revolutionary years.

 What we have wrestled with is how he kept his name off all records and out of the papers.
 We concluded Tom must have used an alias.

 We know some Custom House men did successfully hide their identities that way.
-Francis & George Lewis were actually Tom Kilcoyne and Frankie Freyne; and Hugh William Fitzgerald disguised Gerry Hughes (There may be others on the prisoner lists, such as Jim Conroy whose name is also missing).
+Francis & George Lewis were actually Tom Kilcoyne and Frankie Freyne; and Hugh William Fitzgerald disguised Gerry Hughes and a few more (There may be others on the prisoner lists, such as Jim Conroy whose name is also missing).
 They were in a large Custom House contingent in Kilmainham where, as uncharged internees, it may have been easy to maintain an alias.
 But there were only a handful from the Burning in Mountjoy.
 There, it must have been extremely hard to ‘hide’ who you were.
 Particularly during savage interrogations in the Castle and then isolation in a condemned cell.

 So, if Tom Flood did use an alias, what was it?